This morning around 5:30, Angus woke me up with his high-pitched

 Since we are taking the day off on Friday (for Nicholas's birthday),

-school went extra long today to make-up for what we'll be missing.
+the school went extra long today to make up for what we'll miss.

 As soon as school was over, it was time to start dinner.